MuteJester/LZGraphs/docs/tutorials.md

 | CASSLEPQTFTDTFFF | TRBV16-1*01 | TRBJ2-7*01 |

 ### Constructing a Naive LZGraph

-Bellow is an example of a Naive LZGraph construction.
+Below is an example of constructing a Naive LZGraph.
 ```python
 from LZGraphs.Naive import NaiveLZGraph,generate_dictionary
 list_of_sequences = [ 'TGTGCCAGCAGGGCGGGATACGCAGTATTT',